realcopycat/AIRGCN/README.md

 # AIRGCN

-this is an <Adaptive,Inductive and Rapid Graph Convolution Network> for text classification
+This is an <Adaptive,Inductive and Rapid Graph Convolution Network> for text classification

 ## How to replicate the result in the paper?